jordiwave/CodeBlocks_Unofficial_Testing/windows_installer/Readme_Installer_Release.txt

     12) Installer script files support both 32 and 64 bit in the one script file.
     13) Can build the installer(s) from a batch file now
     14) On Windows initial install auto detect GDB installation and configure it for use.
+    15) 05-AUG-21 Moved Help->About->Information to Help->"System Information" and added allot of extra info on the CB and PC setup.
+Added copy to clipboard button that anonymize's the data when copied to the clipboard
+    16) 05-AUG-21 Added extra help plugin menu items for the updated documentation included in the installation.
+These appear as sub menu items in the Help menu.
+    17) 05-AUG-21 In Help->"System Information" copy to clipboard button now anonymize's the data when copied to the clipboard and shows the spinning cursor while the data is being worked on.
+    17) 06-AUG-21 Added missing INNO installer shortcuts that were in the NSIS installer.

 SOURCE:
 =======